emagi/eq2emu/docs/lua_functions/GetSpellCaster.md

 ### Function: GetSpellCaster(spell)

 **Description:**
-Obtain the Spawn 'Caster' of the Spell.
-The `spell` field is optional, it will otherwise be in a Spell Script which defaults to getting the current spell caster.
+Gets the spell caster of the spell provided or the current spell if inside a Spell Script, `spell` parameter is optional.

 **Parameters:**
 - `spell` (Spell) - Spell object representing `spell`.

-**Returns:** None.
+**Returns:** Spawn object reference of the Spell's caster.

 **Example:**